 The Boar's Head & Yule Log FestivalShare

 This celebration of the victory of good over evil is perhaps the oldest continuing festival of the Christmas season.
 It began as a holiday tradition in the grand manor houses of England, and was brought to America during colonial days.
-There's never a dull moment in this fast moving presentation, which is loaded with surprise entrances and exits by the performers.
+There's never a dull moment in this fast-moving presentation, which is loaded with beautiful imagery and wondrous surprises.

 The second part of the program features the original Christmas story, as shepherds and Wise Men travel to Bethlehem to bring gifts to the Christ Child.
 The traditional tableau--Mary, Joseph and the baby--is revealed as the climax, with the baby recently born to a member of our congregation playing the part of the infant Jesus.
-The iconic moment of the Holy Family stirs the heart in.
+You can't experience the Christmas story quite like this anywhere else.

-UCC members and an audience from far and wide have thrilled to the BHYLF story for the past 42 years.
-We have marveled at the detailed period costumes, the diverse cast that inspires awe and humor without speech, and the glorious mix of handbells, organ and orchestra that accompany the story of Jesus’ birth.
+UCC members and an audience from far and wide have thrilled to the BHYLF story for over four decades.
+We have marveled at the detailed period costumes, the diverse cast that inspires awe and humor and the glorious mix of handbells, organ and orchestra that accompany the story of Jesus’ birth.